-- A. Academic Scaffolding: An instructional strategy in education that involves providing temporary, structured support to students as they learn new concepts or skills.
-The purpose is to progressively guide learners toward independence and mastery, gradually removing supports as the students become proficient.
-These supports can include modeling, guided practice, graphic organizers, structured questioning, prompts, feedback, and resources tailored to the learners' current level of understanding. - B. Career and Technical Education (CTE) Programs: Coursework that allows a student to earn an industry recognized occupational-credential or postsecondary certificate or participate in a registered apprenticeship program or youth apprenticeship program. - C. College and Career Readiness (CCR): The skills and knowledge that enable students to be successful in entry-level credit-bearing courses or postsecondary education training at a State community college.
-(MD Code, Education, § 7-205.1) - D. CCR Supports: Students in any grade up to and including 10th grade who are not on track to meet the CCR Standard by the end of their 10th grade year shall be provided with the appropriate supports (individualized instruction, supports, and services) to assist the student in meeting the CCR Standard as soon as possible, and enable them to meet the standard before they graduate from high school.
-Additionally, students who do not meet the CCR standard by the end of the 10th grade participate in the CCR Supports that enable them to meet the CCR standard before they graduate from high school through individualized instruction, supports, and services. - E. Co-Requisite Supports: Instructional strategies designed to help students succeed in rigorous courses by providing simultaneous, integrated academic support.
-Rather than requiring students to complete remedial coursework before enrolling in credit-bearing classes, co- requisite models enroll students directly into college-level or advanced coursework alongside additional structured support sessions. - F. College Preparatory Programs: Coursework that consists of either an International Baccalaureate (IB) Diploma Programme, a comparable program consisting of Advanced Placement (AP) courses specified by the College Board, or the Cambridge AICE Diploma Program. - G. Credit-Bearing Course: A course that earns credit toward a diploma, certificate, or degree at a Maryland community college or other open-enrollment public institutions of higher education. - H. Dual Credit: High school students earn both high school and college credits simultaneously for passing the same credit-bearing course. - I. Dual Enrollment: Occurs when a student is simultaneously enrolled in a secondary school and an institution of higher education, as part of a credit or noncredit certificate or license program, course, or sequence of courses that leads to certification or licensure at an institution of higher education in the State. - J. Maryland Comprehensive Assessment Program (MCAP): The Maryland Comprehensive Assessment Program (MCAP) assesses all Maryland students' progress towards proficiency on the Maryland state content standards in English Language Arts/Literacy (ELA/L), Mathematics, and science. - K. Post-CCR Pathway: Once students meet the CCR Standard, they are eligible to participate in the Post-CCR Pathway.
+- B. Career and Technical Education (CTE) Programs: Coursework that allows a student to earn an industry recognized occupational-credential or postsecondary certificate or participate in a registered apprenticeship program or youth apprenticeship program. - C. College and Career Readiness (CCR): The skills and knowledge that enable students to be successful in entry-level credit-bearing courses or postsecondary education training at a State community college.
+(MD Code, Education, § 7-205.1) - D. CCR Supports: Students who do not meet the CCR standard by the end of the 10th grade participate in the CCR Supports that enable them to meet the CCR standard before they graduate from high school through individualized instruction, supports, and services.

+E. Co-Requisite Supports: x

+- F. College Preparatory Programs: Coursework that consists of either an International Baccalaureate (IB) Diploma Programme, a comparable program consisting of Advanced Placement (AP) courses specified by the College Board, or the Cambridge AICE Diploma Program. - G. Credit-Bearing Course: A course that earns credit toward a diploma, certificate, or degree at a Maryland community college or other open-enrollment public institutions of higher education. - H. Dual Credit: High school students earn both high school and college credits simultaneously for passing the same credit-bearing course. - Dual Enrollment: Occurs when a student is simultaneously enrolled in a secondary school and an institution of higher education, as part of a credit or noncredit certificate or license program, course, or sequence of courses that leads to certification or licensure at an institution of higher education in the State. - J. Maryland Comprehensive Assessment Program (MCAP): The Maryland Comprehensive Assessment Program (MCAP) assesses all Maryland students' progress towards proficiency on the Maryland state content standards in English Language Arts/Literacy (ELA/L), Mathematics, and science. - K. Post-CCR Pathway: Once students meet the CCR Standard, they are eligible to participate in the Post-CCR Pathway.
 The three types of Post-CCR Pathways include College Preparatory Programs, Early College and Dual Enrollment Programs, and Career and Technical Education (CTE) Programs.
 Each student who meets the CCR Standard must be enrolled in at least one of the Post-CCR Pathways listed above. - L. Proficient: A score of Level 3 or 4 on relevant MCAP assessment, or for the interim CCR Standard applicable only during the 2024-25 school year, a score of at least 520 on SAT Math exam.